Engine-Labs/gpt-billing-template/README.md

 to copy the JSON at `/docs/json`, manually alter it, and put the resulting spec into your GPT actions.

+Tell your GPT about the billing in your `instructions` (aka prompt), for example:

+> After a user signs in via OAuth, check their billing subscription status and inform
+> them about the 7-day free trial for this service and display any generated links from actions.

 # Our GPTs

 Built using this backend template.